muthulee/connector-salesforce/README.md

 ## Getting started

 1. Download the Ballerina tool 0.964.0 distribution by navigating to https://ballerinalang.org/downloads/
-2. Navigate to [here](https://github.com/wso2-ballerina/package-oauth2/pull/12) or [here](https://github.com/keerthu/package-oauth2/tree/6622641069a7dcb9628ccdc62b8072a2872b0d4f) Download, build the POM and copy oauth2 jar file into    the <ballerina-tools>/bre/lib folder.
+2. Navigate to the [pull request](https://github.com/wso2-ballerina/package-oauth2/pull/12) or [repository](https://github.com/keerthu/package-oauth2/tree/6622641069a7dcb9628ccdc62b8072a2872b0d4f) Download, build the POM and copy oauth2 jar file into    the <ballerina-tools>/bre/lib folder.
 3. Clone the repository by running the following command git clone https://github.com/erandiganepola/connector-salesforce.git Import the package to your ballerina project.